Certificate III in

 To achieve this qualification, candidates must have completed both theory assessments and at least 120 hours of work as detailed in the assessment requirements of the units of competency.

-- Satisfactory numeracy and literacy skills to undertake this course, or
+- Satisfactory numeracy and literacy skills to undertake Certificate III in Individual Support course, or

 - Mature age and have sufficient work experience to successfully undertake this course